wavefrontHQ/docs/pages/doc/query_language_reference.md

 </tr>
 <tr>
 <td><a href="ts_variance.html"> variance(<strong>expression</strong>&lbrack;,<strong>metrics|sources|sourceTags|tags|&lt;pointTagKey&gt;</strong>&rbrack;)</a></td>
 <td>Returns the variance of all series.
-If there are gaps of data in <strong>expression</strong>, they will first be filled in with interpolation. </td>
+If there are gaps of data in the expression, they are first filled in using interpolation if at least 1 known value is available. </td>
 </tr>
 <tr>
 <td><a href="ts_rawvariance.html"> rawvariance(<strong>expression</strong>&lbrack;,<strong>metrics|sources|sourceTags|tags|&lt;pointTagKey&gt;</strong>&rbrack;)</a></td>